When someone with COVID-19 graduates from the intensive care unit, a celebration erupts.

 “We will call sometimes just to say he opened his eyes.
 He squeezed my hand today,’” DeLine said.
 “If my family member were here, I would want to know there is someone in there holding their hand, wiping their tears and smiling at them when they wake up.”

 Just as the medical team celebrates patient’s victories, they take it to heart when a patient dies.

-In addition to the 78 COVID-19 patients who have recovered enough to leave the Butterworth Hospital ICU, 33 patients in the unit have died.
+While many COVID-19 patients have recovered enough to leave the Butterworth Hospital ICU, some have died.
 The nurses and therapists who care for them grieve for the patients and their loved ones.

 “It is heartbreaking,” DeLine said.
 “The nurses look at them like that’s their grandpa, that’s their dad.
 You can’t help but see the people you love in the people you are caring for.

 “There are a lot of things that are difficult for the nursing staff.
 We talk a lot about coping skills, about recognizing burnout and stress.”

 The team also has access to services Spectrum Health offers employees to help cope with stress, including counseling, spiritual support, yoga classes and a meditation app.

 That dedication, combined with skills and experience in ICU care, are key elements in patients’ recovery, Dr. Fitch said.